danielsobrado/CCDAK-Exam-Questions/REST Proxy/Questions1.md

 - `org.apache.kafka.common.serialization.StringSerializer`: Serializes the key or value as a string.
 - `org.apache.kafka.common.serialization.ByteArraySerializer`: Serializes the key or value as a byte array.

-By configuring the appropriate converters, you can ensure that the REST Proxy correctly serializes and deserializes the message key and value when producing or consuming messages via the REST API.
+- B. configuring the appropriate converters, you can ensure that the REST Proxy correctly serializes and deserializes the message key and value when producing or consuming messages via the REST API.

 Statement A is incorrect because the `key.converter` and `value.converter` do not specify the format of the message key and value in the produced messages.
 They are used for serialization in the REST API layer.